Otherworld Isekai Service

-Often, he found others' works to be more interesting, as many of Dio's works used the same formula time and time again.
-There was only so much that Mark could read involving main characters who confidently steamrolled through their villains, bedded numerous droves of women, and gave little shits about how much of a douche they were to everyone who wasn't on their side.
+Often, he found others' works to be more interesting, as many of Dio's so-called literature used the same formula time and time again.
+There was only so much that Mark could read involving protagonists who confidently steamrolled through their villains, bedded numerous droves of women, and gave little shits about how much of a douche they were to everyone who wasn't on their side.

-"Give me some freaking variety and someone who actually behaves reasonably!"
+"Give me some freaking variety and someone who actually behaves like a normal human being!"
 Mark commented aloud by accident once.
-Unfortunately, Dio had been standing right within earshot and had took notice.
+Unfortunately, Dio had been standing right within earshot, several strands of hair perking up like antennae.

 "Oh?
 And what kind of story are you writing?"
-Dio walked over and ripped the pages from his table.
+Dio walked over and ripped the pages from Mark’s table.

 After scanning through hardly the first page, he mockingly sneered and crumpled the pages in his hand.
 With a demeaning laugh, he threw it down like it had dirtied his hand.